 Both condominiums and co-ops share similar operational necessities, though their organizational structures are quite different.
 In the case of a condominium, the homes are individually owned, while the common areas, including corridors, mechanics, and exterior structures, are jointly owned by the condominium residents.
 These condominium boards are elected by the condominium owners.

 In a co-op, ownership is reflected by share ownership of a corporation that actually owns the building.
-Tenants have proprietary leases based on share ownership, while co-op boards have more extensive powers in regard to governing the building, managing money, and house rules.
-All these factors affect decision-making processes, managing finances, and how management assists the board.
+Residents in co-ops occupy their units through ownership shares in the corporation, while co-op boards typically have broader authority over building operations, financial management, and community rules.
+These factors directly influence decision-making processes, financial oversight, and the way management supports the board.

 Board Responsibilities vs Management Responsibilities